tuist/tuist/docs/docs/server/on-premise/install.md

 ### Git host configuration

-We integrate with your Git hosts to provide extra features such as automatically posting pull request comments in your pull requests.
+We integrate with your Git hosts to provide extra features such as automatically posting comments in your pull requests.
 We recommend first going through the [configuration](../../develop/automate/connect-tools#git-repositories) in non-on-premise environments.

 #### GitHub